Lundalogik/LimeBootstrap/README.md

 The new actionpads are inspired of how a single page applcation work.
 Views (basically html-templates) and data(usually JSON) are loaded via AJAX (an asyncrounous javacript call) by the the web application.
 The template is then rendered by applying the data and the result is shown to the user.

 In LIME-bootstraps case lbs.html is the main application and all actionpads are pointed to lbs.html. lbs.html contians all included css, js amd meta tags.
 The actionpads (for example company.html) are now just views, containing no includes or javacript. lbs.html will detemine which view to load either by a supplied query string (the thing after the questionmark), `../lbs.html?ap=company` or if nothing is supplied, by trying to load a view with the same name as the class of the LIME inspector.

+The active inspectors record is then loaded as data and converted to JSON.

 ###The console
 The framework has been blessed with a virtual console, to use for debugging.
 It is activated through changing `debug="true"` in lbs.html.
 The console will automagically appeare if an error is logged.
 You can easily use the console when building apps, read more abot this in the app readme.